WINE

 The

-Palatine (Rheinland-Pfalz) region of Germany from
+Palatine (Rheinland-Pfalz) region of Germany from the border with Baden-Wurttemberg

-area.
-Wine growing started here in the 1700’s after what has been
+capital of the area.
+Wine growing started here in the 1700s

-called the Auswanderung, when many of the area population left for the
+after what has been called the Auswanderung, when many of the area

-Americas on offers of land from the Britain’s Queen Anne hoping
+population left for the Americas on offers of land from Britain’s

 Travel along the wine road takes you through rolling hills of vineyards

-after village with small family wineries (Weinguts).
+past village after village with small family wineries (Weinguts).

-of the wineries, 144 of them near Bad Durkheim as you follow the signs
+for the wine traveler.
+Some of the wineries, 144 of them near Bad Dürkheim

-along the German Wine Road, offer wine tasting and bed and breakfast
+as you follow the signs along the German Wine Road, offer wine tasting

-run off to school.
-For
+get ready to run off to school.

-some of these, take a journey through the narrow streets of tiny towns
+some of these, take a journey through the narrow streets of tiny towns,

-(perhaps The Sippel Weingut in Weisenheim am Berg
+like the Sippel Weingut in Weisenheim

 In